MicrosoftDocs/azure-ai-docs/articles/search/tutorial-optimize-indexing-push-api.md

 1. Start Visual Studio and open *OptimizeDataIndexing.sln*.

-1. In Solution Explorer, open *appsettings.json* to provide connection information.
+1. In Solution Explorer, open *appsettings.json* to provide your service's connection information.

 ```json
 {